 A. No, IRX-2 is not injected intratumorally or directly into the lymph node.
 It is injected into the area of the mastoid region, and no ultrasound guidance is needed.

 A. The IRX-2 Neoadjuvant Regimen is administered locally to promote uptake of endogenous tumor peptides by dendritic cells (DCs) and subsequent T-cell activation during the first treatment cycle.

-The single immunomodulatory dose is less than one-third of a typical anticancer dose and has minimal toxicity.
+The single immunomodulatory dose is one-fourth of a typical anticancer dose and has minimal toxicity.
 It is not likely to have substantial myelosuppressive or direct antitumor effects, but rather is intended to enhance the development of cell-mediated immunity by providing contrasuppression of tumor-associated immune suppression (to reduce the number and function of suppressor T cells).4-7